owigley/symbit/README.md

 # symbit
-Bash script to help troubleshoot xcode crash report symbolication
+Bash script to help troubleshoot xcode crash report symbolicate issues

+Identifies the corresponding binaries and dSYM file for a given crash report.